SatDump/SatDump/README.md

 ### Android

-On Android, the preferred source is F-Droid [INSERT LINK WHEN POSSIBLE].
+On Android, the preferred source is F-Droid - [https://f-droid.org/en/packages/org.satdump.SatDump/](https://f-droid.org/en/packages/org.satdump.SatDump/).

 If this is not an option for you, APKs are also available on the [Release](https://github.com/altillimity/SatDump/releases) page.